Should I resort to flattery while taking what advice I can get from him?

-Brought to you by Lawyer 2B – The Lawyer‘s student publication – this is your one-stop shop for careers advice and commercial awareness, plus coverage of law school, training contracts and pupillage.
+Brought to you by Lawyer 2B – The Lawyer‘s student publication – this is your one-stop shop for careers advice, commercial awareness and trainee salaries, plus coverage of law school, training contracts and pupillage.

 Paul Magrath examines the current crisis in the penal system and how the government plans to fix it.